Last update: June 29, 2021

 The Yawnghwe Haw in Nyaung Shwe.

 The old Shan name for "Nyaung Shwe" is Yawnghwe.
 The "Yawnghwe Haw" (Yawnghwe palace) is an interesting historic Shan palace in Nyaung Shwe, displaying a large number of Buddha statues.
-It used to be called "Museum of Shan Chiefs", after that its name was "Buddha museum"; but in 2012 it has been renamed to the "Shan Cultural museum" in 2015.
-The museum seems to be run by the government ... however the entry is only 2 dollars so most of the fee must be going to salaries and maintenance.
-And if the museum doesn't earn its keep it might be a reason to destroy the authentic old palace and put a tourist resort in its place.
-There is also a small Shan State Museum in Taunggyi, a small mountain town even higher and cooler than Nyaung Shwe.
+It used to be called "Museum of Shan Chiefs", after that its name was "Buddha museum"; but in 2012 it has been renamed to the "Shan Cultural museum".
+The museum is run by the government, however the entry is only 2 dollars so most of the fee must be going to salaries and maintenance.
+And if the museum does not earn its keep it might be a reason to destroy the authentic palace and put a tourist resort in its place.
+There is also a small Shan State Cultural Museum in Taunggyi, a small mountain town even higher and cooler than Nyaung Shwe.

-Kyaung or Burmese Monastery.
+The Kyaung or Monastery.

 Inle lake has a few fascinating Kyaungs if you get on a bicycle and take the effort of a short bike ride.
 The most popular one - and a bit touristy - is located on the main access road down to Nyaung Shwe, the small and very old Shwe Yaunghwe Kyaung monastery which is next to the Shwe Yan Pyay pagoda.
 And yes, Pyay means pagoda, not monastery.
 On the road to Kaung Daing there are about six or seven monasteries, though you may not notice some of the ones that are hidden behind houses or on hilltops.

 Fort Stedman and Sir George Scott.